nosqlbench/nosqlbench-docs/site/content/docs/testing_at_scale/vantage_points.md

 When constructing layered views of your metrics, it is useful to add the elements you need and can instrument for metrics first.
 The above diagram goes to a degree of detail that may be too much to be useful in a practical analysis scenario.
-You could add place holders to capture elements of the transport and inter-connections, additional internal subsystems of layers, etc. This is only useful if it helps tell an important story about the details of your system, i.e. details that you can use to take action for an improvement or to help you focus effort in the right place.
+You could add placeholders to capture elements of the transport and inter-connections, additional internal subsystems of layers, etc. This is only useful if it helps tell an important story about the details of your system, i.e. details that you can use to take action for an improvement or to help you focus effort in the right place.